AdamBytes/project-tiramisu/README.md

 The name comes from the Italian dessert: it's a single device that has many layers, each with a purpose and *tirami su*.
 This is translated as "pick me up".

 The repository will contain the full technical playbook, configuration references and support material for the build.
-There is a compananion blog to go with the repository and that can be found at [Adam's Bytes](https://adambytes.github.io/lab.html).
+There is a companion blog to go with the repository and that can be found at [Adam's Bytes](https://adambytes.github.io/lab.html).
 It walks through each phase as a narrative, including the failures and pain points.

 ## What this project is